 Judith Bollinger, WG'81, PAR'14

 Judith L. Bollinger is the CEO of Judico Capital Pte.
 Limited, a Singapore-based fund that invests in Pan Asian listed equities.
 She is also the non-executive Chairman of ABG Sundal Collier, an investment bank listed on the Oslo Stock Exchange.
 Judith has more than 30 years of experience in the securities business in the US, Europe and Asia.
 Her early career focused on equity research and she was a top ranked analyst for Goldman Sachs in New York.
 In 1993, she relocated to the Goldman Sachs London office to become Head of UK and European Research.
 Judith has served as the Chairman of the Development Committee for the British Library and she is currently the Chairman of the Finance and Audit Committee of the Foundling Museum, which houses archives of the 18th Century Foundling Hospital.
 She is a trustee of Independent Opera, a platform to support and develop young talent.
-Judith is the Chair of the University of Pennsylvania Libraries Board of Overseers and a member of Penn’s Board of Trustees, Penn’s Investment Board and the Wharton Executive Board for Asia.
+Judith is the past Chair of the University of Pennsylvania Libraries Board of Overseers and a member of Penn’s Board of Trustees, Penn’s Investment Board and the Wharton Executive Board for Asia.

 Sandra Choi Brigode (Ex-Oficio), WG’99